Understanding Baltimore’s Regulations On Leaving Homes Vacant: A Guide For Homeowners

 Failure to register a vacant dwelling might result in hefty fines and legal issues.
 Proper insurance coverage is crucial, as typical plans may not cover losses caused by empty homes for extended periods.

-Security measures should be put in place to protect the property from vandalism and squatters, such as installing alarm systems or collaborating with local security services.
-Regular property maintenance is also necessary to comply with city rules governing lawn care and building maintenance, ensuring that the house stays in good condition and does not draw unwelcome attention.
+Security measures should protect the property from vandalism and squatters, such as installing alarm systems or collaborating with local security services.
+Regular property maintenance is also necessary to comply with city rules governing lawn care and building maintenance, ensuring that the house stays in good condition and does not attract unwelcome attention.

 Understanding these elements can help homeowners avoid penalties and protect their investment while their property is empty.